craigfrancis/php-allow-null-rfc/readme.md

 xmlwriter_text($writer, $name);
 ```

-And sometimes a developer may explicitly use `NULL` to skip certain parameters, e.g. `$additional_headers` in `mail()`.
+This includes developers explicitly using `NULL` to skip certain parameters, e.g. `$additional_headers` in `mail()`.

 Currently this affects those using PHP 8.1 with `E_DEPRECATED`, but it implies everyone will need to modify their code in the future.

-It also applies even if they are not using `strict_types=1`.
+It also applies even if the developer is not using `strict_types=1`.

-And while the individual modifications are easy, there are many of them, they are difficult to find, and often pointless (e.g. `urlencode(strval($name))`).
+And while the individual changes are easy - there are many of them, they are difficult to find, and often pointless (e.g. `urlencode(strval($name))`).

-Without the changes listed below, developers will need to either use these deprecation warnings, or use strict Static Analysis (one that can determine when a variable can be `NULL`; e.g. Psalm at [level 3](https://psalm.dev/docs/running_psalm/error_levels/), with no baseline).
+Without the changes listed below, developers will need to either - use these deprecation warnings, or use strict Static Analysis (one that can determine when a variable can be `NULL`; e.g. Psalm at [level 3](https://psalm.dev/docs/running_psalm/error_levels/), with no baseline).

 ## Proposal

 Update **some** internal function parameters to accept NULL, to reduce the burden for developers upgrading.

-While this is in Draft, the [list of functions is hosted on GitHub](https://github.com/craigfrancis/php-allow-null-rfc/blob/main/functions-change.md) (pull requests welcome):
+While this is in Draft, the [list of functions are hosted on GitHub](https://github.com/craigfrancis/php-allow-null-rfc/blob/main/functions-change.md) (suggestions and pull requests welcome).

 ## Decision Process